WantedTechnologies/xpresso/README.md

 #### n-grams

 ```
-str phrase = "If you want something done right, you have to do it yourself."
+str phrase = "If you want something done right, you have to do it yourself.";

 list<str> tokens = phrase.split();

 list<list<str>> ngrams = tokens.ngrams(3);

 x.print(ngrams);

 Console: [[If, you, want], [you, want, something], [something, done, right]..., [do, it, yourself.]]